Massive malware attack: Who's been hit

 Mondelez said its five manufacturing facilities in Australia and New Zealand -- including a Cadbury factory in Tasmania -- had all been hit but some of them were still able to carry out limited production.

--- Anish Gawande, Victoria Butenko and Bex Wright contributed to this report.
+-- Anish Gawande, Victoria Butenko, Karolina Rozwadowski and Bex Wright contributed to this report.